chuan-khuna/chuan-khuna/README.md

 - **The profile image?**: NOT ME, she is Noguchi Iori.
 - **stRE:ashesING?**: the meaning is "ashes string re-arrange version".
+- **need help?**: If you have some basic problem in data science.
+I wish I can help you.
+So I can practice my English skill too.

 #### Links